Fetasalyt/TCAMpy/README.md

 Valentim CA, Rabi JA, David SA.
 Cellular-automaton model for tumor growth dynamics: Virtualization of different scenarios.
 Comput Biol Med.
 2023 Feb;153:106481. doi: 10.1016/j.compbiomed.2022.106481.
 Epub 2022 Dec 28.
 PMID: 36587567.
 (url: https://pubmed.ncbi.nlm.nih.gov/36587567/)

-This documentation provides detaild description on how to use the modul, with example codes and links to example files.
+This documentation provides detaild description on how to use the module, with example codes and links to example files.
+Detailed description is available in the uploaded paper: [to be uploaded]

 ## Example Results